mattheuslee/MLogger/README.md

 # MLogger
-A basic interface for logging in C++
+A basic interface for logging in C++.
+MLogger is made entirely out of static methods within the actual `MLogger` class, so the user does not have to worry about using macros or anything of that sort.

 ## Requirements:
 C++11